-Our Communications Co-ordinator JAKE LLOYD shares seven tips for telling the difference between reliable and unreliable information online.
+Our Podcast Host JAKE LLOYD shares seven tips for telling the difference between reliable and unreliable information online.

 The internet is full of information.
 Some of it is good.
 Some of it is not.
 Being able to tell the difference is important, because good, reliable information helps each of us make decisions that can benefit our lives and the lives of those around us.
 And so when you see stories online or on social media, it's important to think about whether the story is true or not.
 To help you decide, here are seven questions you can ask yourself.
 They all come from my experience working in a BBC newsroom, but also from an excellent online resource called ‘How To Spot Fake News’.

 1. Who wrote it?
 If you can, try to click away from the story to investigate the website, its contact information, and its values and aims.
 Try to find out if the author is real and credible.
 If it is just text pasted on to a social media post or email, ask the person who pasted it where they got it from.

 2. Have you seen it reported elsewhere?
 Try to see if there is other information that supports the story.
 You might be able to click on links in the article to read more.
 Or you could search for the story using an online search engine.

 3. Have you read more than just the headline?
 Headlines are often exaggerated in an effort to get more people to click on an article.
 It helps to read the whole article, and then ask yourself if the headline is accurate.